Olympus PEN-F vs Sony A900

 | WiFi |

 It is notable that the PEN-F offers wifi support, while the A900 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Studio photographers will appreciate that the Sony A900 (unlike the PEN-F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the A900 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A900 was succeeded by the Sony A99.
+Both the PEN-F and the A900 have been discontinued, but can regularly be found used on eBay.
+The A900 was replaced by the Sony A99, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what conclusions can be drawn?
 Is the Olympus PEN-F better than the Sony A900 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.